chuuuuu/sideproject/fullstack_tutorial/README.md

 ## Vote Status

 In this section, we use a new field `voteStatus` to tell frontend if user has already updoot or downdoot.

+## SSR Cookie Forwarding

+Since, we are using server side rendering, we need to tell nextjs server what's our cookie.
+Otherwise, nextjs server wont know the cookie and cannot pass it to the server.

+### server side rendering v.s. client side rendering

+- ssr
+  - browser -> next.js -> graphql api
+- client side
+  - browser -> graphql api